fallen-icarus/cardano-loans/README.md

 transaction; the interest and penalties will still be properly applied.
 The borrower can apply the interest/penalties for multiple loans in a single transaction.

+At a high-level, applying interest/penalties entails evolving the Active UTxO to update its `ActiveDatum`.
+The value should be exactly the same (optionally depositing more ada for the minUTxOValue) and the borrower must approve.

-To apply the interest/penalties, all of the following must be true:
+At a low-level, all of the following must be true:

 - The Active UTxO the application is for must have an `ActiveDatum`.
-- The Active UTxO the application is for must be spent using the `ApplyInterest` redeemer, and the redeemer must specify the number of applications required as well as if any ada needs to be added to satisfy the new Active UTxOs minUTxOValue.
+- The Active UTxO the application is for must be spent using the `ApplyInterest` redeemer, and the redeemer must specify the number of applications required as well as if any ada needs to be added to satisfy the new Active UTxO's minUTxOValue.
 - The interest observer smart contract must be executed as a staking script using the `ObserveInterest` redeemer.
 - All interest/penalty inputs must be from the same loan address.
 - For all interest/penalty inputs:
     - The loan must not be expired (using `invalid-hereafter`).
-    - The Borrower ID must still be present.
+    - The input must have the required beacons.
     - The `depositIncrease` attached to the `ApplyInterest` redeemer must be >= 0
     - The `numberOfTimes` attached to the `ApplyInterest` redeemer must be >= 1
     - There must be a corresponding Active UTxO output to the originating loan address with: